FotoNews: April 2017

 Visionary Wild Workshops

-Travel and learn under the generous instruction of John Shaw, Jack Dykinga, Justin Black, Michael Melford, Michele Westmorland, Carr Clifton and other masters, with Visionary Wild workshops and expeditions, designed to exceed the expectations of the passionate photographer.
-We will visit the Oregon Coast in May, where we will help participants refine their personal creative vision, composition, technical skills, and digital workflow amid the tide pools, wildflowers in peak bloom, and summer fog.
-Other upcoming opportunities include California’s Redwood Coast in May-June and rafting the Alsek River in August.
+Travel and learn under the generous instruction of John Shaw, Jack Dykinga, Justin Black, Michael Melford, Michele Westmorland, Eddie Soloway and other masters, with Visionary Wild workshops and expeditions, designed to exceed the expectations of the passionate photographer.
+We will visit the Redwood Coast of northern California in May, where we will help participants refine their personal creative vision, composition, technical skills, and digital workflow amid the towering cliffs and trees.
+Other upcoming opportunities include our Birds of Iceland expedition in July and rafting the Alsek River in August.
 Join us in 2017 for a photography adventure!

 How has D.C. transformed in the past 10 years?
 In this year’s Investigating Where We Live, local teens used photography, writing, and interviews to trace how neighborhoods along the Anacostia River have changed.
 They researched the city’s past at the Historical Society of Washington, D.C. and talked to residents, developers, and government officials to better understand who influences a city’s evolution.

-Whether you are just beginning your journey into photography or you've made a resolution to start shooting again, you'll find an exciting and thorough list of classes to inspire you!
-Check out our new classes like 'iPhone Photography Walk About' with Karen Messick or 'Wintering Ducks' with Emily Carter Mitchell.
-We will also be offering our classic classes like Lightroom in a Day, Getting Started in Food Photography and DSLR Basics throughout the winter.
-Our small class sizes and knowledgable teachers means our students receive individual and professional attention.
-Check out all of our great classes today!
+Whether you are just beginning your journey into photography or have been shooting for years, you'll find an exciting and thorough list of classes to inspire you!
+With spring almost here, join us for our outdoor classes like Birds of Prey, Spring Tulips at Sherwood Gardens and Sports on the Sidelines!
+We will also be offering our classic classes like Lightroom in a Day, Photoshop for Photographers and DSLR Basics throughout the spring.
+The small class sizes and knowledgable teachers means students receive individual and professional attention.
+Check out all of their great classes today!

-A Glimpse of Life: The Pulitzer Photographs at the Newseum
+A Glimpse of Life: The Pulitzer Photographs at the Newseum--Permanent Collection

 This gallery features photographs from every Pulitzer Prize-winning entry dating back to 1942 — the most comprehensive collection of Pulitzer Prize-winning photographs ever assembled.
 Interactive touch screens feature more than 1,000 images and 15 hours of video and audio compiled from interviews with the prize-winning photographers.